Make Space for Creativity and Innovation

 Just time, deliberately protected, for:

-- Exploring ideas
+- Exploring and building ideas

 - Testing experiments